REVANTH-KARIAPPA/REVANTH-KARIAPPA/README.md

 - 👋 Hi, I’m @REVANTH-KARIAPPA
-- 👀 I’m interested in ...Programming
+- 👀 I’m interested in ...Full Stack Development
 - 🌱 I’m currently learning ...
-Java
+Spring Boot, ReactJs, Angular.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... revanthkariappa7@gmail.com
+- 📫 How to reach me ... revanthkariappa4@gmail.com

 <!---
 REVANTH-KARIAPPA/REVANTH-KARIAPPA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.